meetings/developer-docs/affiliate-installation/README.md

 ### 2. Install our script on your site

 Add the following script tag with your API key on the pages you want to use the Meet Me -buttons.
-The script will find all Meet Me -button elements on pageload and convert them to Meet Me -buttons.
+The script will find all Meet Me button elements and Meet Me list elements on pageload and convert them to Meet Me -buttons.

 ##### Tag